SivaSankarGorantla/TopNLongestPalindromes/README.md

 2. PalindromeDetectorModel: This is a model layer that contains all the business logic.
 3. PalindromeDetectorModelTests: Unit test project for PalindromeDetectorModel project.
 4. PalindromeDetectorClientTests : Unit test project for PalindromeDetectorModel project.
 Writing unit test for view models still pending.

+### Improvements to be done* ###
+1. Using commands instead of hanlding events in the code behind.
+2. Providing a cancel button for ease of use.
+3. Showing the progress bar.
+4. Writing unit tests for VMs.